Teaching Metric Distance to Discrete Autoregressive Language Models: Related Work

 \section{Related Work}

-\paragraph{Distance modeling in discrete autoregressive models.} LLMs are increasingly extended to tasks requiring precise spatial, temporal, or relational distance modeling.
-Vision tasks such as detection and segmentation rely on coordinate generation and are now addressed by multimodal LLMs~\citep{deitke2024molmo, youferret, zhang2024ferret, xiao2024florence}.
-In alignment, generative reward models approximate human feedback for instruction tuning~\citep{zheng2023judging,zhang24generative}.
-Applications also span arithmetic~\citep{yuan2023well}, time series forecasting~\citep{gruver2024large, jin2023time}, and function regression~\citep{vacareanu2024from,song2024omnipred}, where encoding proximity reduces error.
-In robotics, manipulation and navigation encode actions explicitly as coordinates or rotations~\citep{jiang2023vima,brohan2023rt,li2024llara} or implicitly via discrete embeddings~\citep{metz2017discrete,shafiullah2022behavior}.
-Beyond these, geospatial analysis~\citep{manvigeollm}, RNA structure prediction~\citep{zablocki2024comprehensive}, and clinical outcome forecasting~\citep{zheng2024multimodal} also depend on modeling distance.
-We propose a simple, general training objective for distance modeling in LLM-like architectures, applicable across such domains.
+\paragraph{Distance Modeling in Discrete Autoregressive Models.} Extensions of LLMs are increasingly adapted for tasks that require precise spatial, temporal, and relational distance modeling.
+Vision-centric tasks like object detection and segmentation, which rely on generating spatial coordinates, are now addressed by multimodal LLMs~\citep{deitke2024molmo, youferret, zhang2024ferret, xiao2024florence}.
+In LLM alignment, generative reward models mimic human feedback to guide instruction tuning~\citep{zheng2023judging,zhang24generative}.
+LLMs have also been applied in arithmetics~\citep{yuan2023well} and timeseries forecasting~\citep{gruver2024large, jin2023time}, where encoding relational and temporal proximities reduces predictive errors.
+Additionally, LLMs have shown potential as function regressors~\citep{vacareanu2024from,song2024omnipred}.
+In robotics, tasks such as manipulation and navigation represent action outputs explicitly through coordinates and joint rotations~\citep{jiang2023vima,brohan2023rt,li2024llara} or implicitly via discrete embeddings~\citep{metz2017discrete,shafiullah2022behavior}.
+LLMs are further adapted to fields like geospatial analysis~\citep{manvigeollm}, RNA structure prediction~\citep{zablocki2024comprehensive}, and clinical outcome forecasting~\citep{zheng2024multimodal}, where modeling distance relations is essential for understanding spatial and relational data.
+We introduce a simple and general training objective for distance modeling in LLM-like architectures, broadly applicable across these diverse domains.